ICD-11 code : 6A71.4;

 met and the current episode is severe and there are delusions or hallucinations during

-mood or diminished interest in activities lasting at least two weeks accompanied by
+a period lasting at least two weeks accompanied by other symptoms such as difficulty

-other symptoms such as difficulty concentrating, feelings of worthlessness or excessive
+concentrating, feelings of worthlessness or excessive or inappropriate guilt, hopelessness,

-or inappropriate guilt, hopelessness, recurrent thoughts of death or suicide, changes
+recurrent thoughts of death or suicide, changes in appetite or sleep, psychomotor

-in appetite or sleep, psychomotor agitation or retardation, and reduced energy or
+agitation or retardation, and reduced energy or fatigue.
+In a severe depressive episode,

-are present to a marked degree, or a smaller number of symptoms are present and manifest
+smaller number of symptoms are present and manifest to an intense degree.
+The individual

-social, educational, occupational, or other important domains, except to a very limited
+educational, occupational, or other important domains).